 have assumed greater urgency in light of the intense political turmoil that has

-political establishment in the U.S. has betrayed the American people in the
+seriously the political establishment in the U.S. has betrayed the American

-past few decades by allowing institutional bribery and Dark Money to
+people in the past few decades by allowing institutional bribery and Dark

-facilitate a long train of despotic abuses in national policies related to
+Money to facilitate a long train of despotic abuses in national policies

 Founding Fathers regarded as being most important when they declared

-independence from Great Britain 240 years ago and created our great American
+independence from Great Britain over 240 years ago when they launched our great

 This manifesto contains a farsighted blueprint on how to